Wizards of the Coast: Retail stores

 After the company's success in 1999 with Pokémon, Wizards of the Coast acquired and expanded The Game Keeper, a US chain of retail gaming stores, eventually changing its name to Wizards of the Coast.
 The company's gaming center in Seattle was closed in March 2001.
-In December 2003, WotC announced it would close all of its stores to allow it concentrate on game design.
+In December 2003, WotC announced it would close all of its stores to allow it to concentrate on game design.
 The stores were closed in early 2004.

 Acquisition by Hasbro

 In September 1999, toy manufacturer Hasbro bought Wizards of the Coast for about US$325 million.
 Avalon Hill, which Hasbro had purchased in mid-1998, was made a division of WotC in late 1999.
 In November 1999, WotC announced Gen Con would leave Milwaukee after the 2002 convention.
 Also in November, Vince Caluori became President of WotC.

 On January 1, 2001, Peter Adkison resigned from WotC.
 In August 2001, the company, which had been a semi-independent division of Hasbro, was consolidated into Hasbro's game division.
 According to trade magazine ICv2: "this is seen as a loss of autonomy for WotC by most.
 The Hasbro release specified that despite the consolidation at the management level, WotC will continue to operate out of its Seattle offices."
 Between 2001 and 2002, Hasbro sold Origins Game Fair to Game Manufacturers Association (GAMA), and in May 2002, it sold Gen Con to Peter Adkison.